shaunzo/user-profiles/README.md

 Ideally in a real API each profile record should have a unique system id generated when entering each record which would be used.

 ## State
 I did not see a need to include Redux in this project as it is a fairly small project.
-The only state required to reflect would be the route loading state which *Next.js* supplied via the *NProgress* module
+The only state required to reflect would be the route loading state which *Next.js* supplied via the *NProgress* module as well as using the index.js's local component state.
+If the project had to grow beyond this point, it will be a good consideration to include redux.
+I took care in considering this, because mishandling on including redux could hamper with Next.js's server-side rendering on other pages.]